NCBI-Hackathons/UPWARD/README.md

 *Operation*

-  **Requirements:** The only requirement to build this system is having [Docker](https://docs.docker.com/install/) and[Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.
+  **Requirements:** The only requirement to build this system is having [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine.

   **Running:**